percona/k8spxc-docs/docs/update.md

 Only the incremental update to a nearest version of the Operator is supported (for example, update from 1.4.0 to 1.5.0).
-To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.
+To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially, for example, 1.12.0 -> 1.13.0 -> 1.14.0.

+!!! warning

+    The Operator version 1.15.0 should be excluded from the incremental upgrades sequence, because of the [new Custom Resource option added](operator.md#enablevolumeexpansion) both in 1.14.1 and 1.15.1 hotfix releases.
+The upgrade path from the version 1.14.1 should be 1.14.1 -> 1.15.1.
+Direct upgrade from 1.14.0 to 1.15.1 is also supported.

 ### Manual upgrade